List of Hatzalah chapters: New Square

 This chapter is a break-off from the Rockland Hatzoloh chapter.
 Uniquely, the chapter has female Certified First Responders who respond to calls involving obstetrics-related emergencies.

-New York City Central
+New York City Central Hatzalah

 This chapter has seventeen local divisions which share rabbinic counsel, radio frequencies, central dispatch, and lobbying, but have separate fund-raising and management.
 Catskills, the Five Towns, and Yonkers are the only areas outside of New York City covered by NYC chapters.

-The chapter has a central dispatching network, with teams of 2 volunteer dispatchers working in tandem.
+The chapter has a central dispatching network, with teams of two volunteer dispatchers working in tandem.
 Each dispatch team works several hours on a shift.
 The chapter also uses a mobile command center for dealing with large events.

-New York City chapters include Boro Park, Canarsie / Mill Basin, Crown Heights, Flatbush, Lower East Side, Midtown, Queens, Richmond, Riverdale, Rockaways / Lawrence, Seagate, Staten Island, Upper East Side, Upper West Side, Washington Heights, and Williamsburg.